tobealive/docs/docs/concepts/templates/directives.md

 ### `if` statement

-The `if` directive, consists of three parts, the `@if` tag, the condition (same syntax like in V) and the body, where you can write text or html, which will be rendered if the condition is true.
+The `if` directive, consists of three parts, the `@if` tag, the condition (same syntax like in V) and the body, where you can write text or HTML, which will be rendered if the condition is true.
 Optionally, the `if` directive can have an `else` branch.
 The full syntax of the `if` directive is: